International Student Admission

 University Libraries house approximately 4.2 million volumes and maintain subscriptions to more than 17,500 journals and periodicals.
 Bizzell Memorial Library contains several internationally known special collections, including the Western History Collections, the Bass Business History Collection, and the History of Science Collections, which is perhaps the finest of its kind in the world.
 The Sam Noble Oklahoma Museum of Natural History, the largest in the world associated with a university, contains extensive archaeological, paleontological, and natural history collections.

-The City of Norman has a population of 90,000 and is located only 18 miles from the state capital in Oklahoma City.
+The City of Norman has a population of 90,000 and is located only 18 miles from the state capitol in Oklahoma City.
 Will Rogers World Airport in Oklahoma City, 25 minutes from the campus, provides convenient access to the University for students from throughout the world.
 The Norman community strongly supports international students and offers a variety of programs to make students from abroad feel at home in Norman.

 OU courses can be rigorous, but help is available if you need it.
 The University has free tutoring, study skills seminars, computer labs and the Writing Center to help students succeed academically.
 Counseling Services has professional counselors available to assist with personal problems.